knative/docs/docs/versioned/admin/admin-overview.md

 - Install the [Knative Operator CLI plugin](/install/operator/knative-with-operator-cli.md) and install the Knative Operator and the Knative CLI `kn` to  Knative components.

-    This is the easiest install option and suitable for using Knative if customization is not a concern.
+    This is the easiest install option and suitable for using if customization is not a concern.

 The following table summarizes the options.